 Surfactant deficiency → little or no reduction of alveolar surface tension → increased alveolar collapse → atelectasis → decreased lung compliance and functional residual capacity → hypoxemia and hypercapnia

 - Hypoxemia and hypercapnia → vasoconstriction of the pulmonary vessels (hypoxic vasoconstriction) and respiratory acidosis → intrapulmonary right-to-left shunt → increased permeability due to alveolar epithelial damage → fibrinous exudation within the alveoli → development of hyaline membranes in the lungs (hyaline membrane disease)

-- Onset of symptoms: usually immediately after birth but can occur within 48–72 hours postpartum
+- Onset of symptoms: usually immediately after birth but can occur up to 72 hours postpartum

 - Cyanosis due to pulmonary hypoxic vasoconstriction